leaflabs/www.leaflabs.com/posts/new-lab-equipment.md

 Author: Okie
 Category: Uncategorized

+![leaflabssolderstation][leaflabssolderstation]

-![leaflabssolderstation][]This weekend, we set up a microscope, solder paste machine, an oven, and an air compressor.
+This weekend, we set up a microscope, solder paste machine, an oven, and an air compressor.
 They're all in this photo.
 I'm really excited about having the solder paste machine.
 The first time I tried one, it was as exciting as seeing solder wick onto